bhamail/muffet-filter/README.md

 Release Process
 ---------------
-To release a new version, create a new tag with a sematic version and push it to the repo.
+To release a new version, create a new tag with a semantic version and push it to the repo.
 CI will automatically build and publish the new version.

 ```shell